ITA-Solar/solo-spice-ql/utils/spice_cat_readme.txt

 ;
 ;    IDL> files = spice_cat()     OR      IDL> spice_cat
 ;
+; If your data directory does not already contain a spice_catalog.txt file, ; generate one by using SPICE_GEN_CAT.
+;
+; TIP 1: If you have multiple data levels in your SPICE_DATA directory and ;        only want to work with one level, set the filter for the LEVEL ;        keyword (third column by default) to e.g. "L2".
+;
-; NOTE: Upon reading the catalog, the application generates a synthetic ;       keyword called FIRST_RASTER.
-This is set to "x" for files that are the ;       first file (chronologically) which has this file's value of ;       SPIOBSID.
-Since repeated rasters have the same SPIOBSID, this means ;       that by filtering on this column being equal to "x", you will only see ;       one line for each raster with multiple repetitions.
-This works even if ;       some files are missing at the beginning of a series of raster ;       repetitions.
+; TIP 2: Upon reading the catalog, the application generates a synthetic ;        keyword called FIRST_RASTER (shown as the first column by ;        default).
+This is set to "x" for files that are the first file ;        (chronologically) which has this file's value of SPIOBSID.
+Since ;        repeated rasters have the same SPIOBSID, this means that by filtering ;        on this column being equal to "x", you will only see one line for ;        each raster with multiple repetitions.
+This works even if some files ;        are missing at the beginning of a series of raster repetitions.
 ;
 ; NOTE: Since L0 files do not have DATE-BEG, the default sort order is set to ;       DATE_OBT (the on-board time of DATE-BEG).